 There are a number of opportunities during the school year for you to visit the Academy to talk about your child :

 Just before the first break in October we have parent consultations throughout the school, when you will hear how your child has settled into the new academy year.

 There will be a second Parent consultation in February for Literacy and Maths

 At the beginning of July you will receive a written report which will tell you how your child is progressing in each area of the curriculum.
 If your child is in Year 6, this report will also give you information on the end of Key Stage 2 statutory assessments in the core curriculum areas.

-The summer term we also hold an Open Afternoon/Evening for Parents, Staff and Governors, This offers a chance to look around the academy, and to meet with staff and governors to discuss issues.
+The summer term we also hold an Open Afternoon/Evening for Parents, Staff and AAC members.
+This offers a chance to look around the Academy, and to meet with staff and AAC members to discuss any issues.